-6 Foods You Should Avoid While Taking Metformin
+6 Foods to Avoid While Taking Metformin

 Optimize the benefits of metformin by avoiding certain foods.
 Discover lifestyle habits to promote blood sugar control alongside metformin.